Pathway in Monet's Garden at Giverny c1901 | Oil Painting Reproduction

 A Pathway in Monet's Garden depicts rows of bright flowers surrounding a path leading to Monet's house.
 The floral border features vibrant purple irises, contrasting with the deep orange and red blooms below.
 These are likely red and orange peonies or pansies.

-These direct shadows and intense lighting tell us Monet created the painting at midday.
-Providing shade from the sun are the spruce and cypress trees above.
+These direct shadows and intense lighting indicate that Monet created the painting at midday, with shade provided by the spruce and cypress trees above.
 Although hazy, a clear view of Monet's home is visible at the end of the pathway.

 Speaking of the garden itself, Monet described how it was "essentially a garden of perennials" with a few annuals interspersed.
 He always avoided bare earth and dark flowers.

-Monet adored blues and purples and disliked single flowers, preferring great masses of color and form.
-As a result, there were a staggering sixty-six different species of flowers and trees in Monet's garden, tended by a team of seven gardeners.
+Claude Monet adored blues and purples and disliked single flowers, instead preferring great masses of color and form.
+As a result, there were a staggering sixty-six different species of flowers and trees in his garden, tended by a team of seven gardeners.

-In his garden paintings, Monet planted peonies, irises, and roses (amongst a whole host of other flowers).
+Monet's garden paintings feature planted peonies, irises, and roses, among a whole host of other flowers.
 He also loved Japanese anemones, chrysanthemums, daffodils, and water lilies.

 How many times did Monet paint his garden?

-Claude Monet's garden painting is incredibly famous today, and he painted his beautiful garden and its water lily pond over 250 times.
+Claude Monet's "The Pathway" is incredibly famous today, and he painted his beautiful garden and its water lily pond over 250 times.

 As an impressionist artist, he adored painting the effects of light, and consequently, he loved painting his garden in different seasons, at various times of the day.